matanlb/pocket-n8n/README.md

 3. **HTTPS Only**: All traffic is forced to HTTPS in production
 4. **Non-root User**: Container runs as existing `node` user for security
 5. **Secret Management**: Sensitive data stored as Fly.io secrets with intelligent change detection
-6. **Configurable Deployment**: App name and region configurable via .env file
+6. **Configurable Deployment**: App name and region configurable via config.yaml file

 ## Troubleshooting